ConEmu/ConEmu.github.io/en/SettingsKeyboard.md

 #### Win+Arrows - resize window  {#id1768}
 Resize ConEmu window with arrow keys

+#### Alt+NumpadAdd - unicode hex codebase  {#id3061}
+Use Alt+NumpadAdd+HexNumbers to enter unicode symbol by its hex codebase Ignored in Far Manager Has no effect on explicit shortcut

 ## Seize keys / Send to console  {#id3018}